-Eastern Municipal Water District (EMWD) is pleased to present its annual water quality report.
-Once again, we provided you with consistently high-quality drinking water throughout 2019.
-This annual water quality report shows how EMWD continues to meet or exceed all drinking water quality standards established by the United States Environmental Protection Agency (USEPA) and the State Water Resources Control Board (State Board).
+On behalf of Eastern Municipal Water District's (EMWD) Board of Directors and staff, I am pleased to present our annual water quality report.
+Once again, we provided you with consistently high-quality drinking water throughout 2020.
+This annual water quality report shows how EMWD continues to meet or exceed all drinking water quality standards established by the United States Environmental Protection Agency (USEPA) and the State Water Resources Control Board (State Water Board).

 EMWD is committed to providing a safe, high quality and reliable water supply while protecting public health.
 We use state-of-the-art water treatment processes which remove and destroy viruses, such as COVID-19.
 By efficiently maintaining and operating our facilities along with conducting rigorous monitoring and testing, EMWD achieves high quality tap water service.
-Water samples are collected throughout the year from EMWD's 31 drinking water sources to carefully test for more than 230 contaminants and impurities.
-In 2019, EMWD's laboratory personnel collected 6,301 water samples and performed 49,324 tests to monitor and ensure quality.
+Water samples are collected throughout the year from EMWD's 31 drinking water sources to carefully test for 155 contaminants and impurities.
+In 2020, EMWD's laboratory personnel collected 7,678 water samples and performed 45,347 tests to monitor and ensure quality.